agude/agude.github.io/_drafts/2019-02-23-switrs_bicycle_crashes_by_date.md

 {% include lead_image.html %}

 It is time to use [SWITRS data][switrs] to look at traffic accidents in California again.
-I have previously used the data to look [when cars crash][car_switrs]---during holidays when people both drive to work and to parties after---and [when motorcycles crash][mc_switrs]---during the summer when its good riding weather.
+I have previously used the data to look at [when cars crash][car_switrs]---during holidays when people both drive to work and to parties after---and [when motorcycles crash][mc_switrs]---during the summer when its good riding weather.
 Today I want to look at something a little